ridvansalihkuzu/butterflynet/README.md

 As seen in Figure 1, Step 4 in the aircraft body component design workflow is the expert investigation to determine the laminar-turbulent regions on the thermoghraphic measurement images.
 However, those investigations might be entirely manual, or semi-automatic.
-That is why, **The main objective of this project is to provide a reliable automation method for facilitating the localisation of laminar-turbulent flow regions by using recent artificial intelligence approaches**
+That is why, **The main objective of this project is to provide a reliable automation method for facilitating the localisation of laminar-turbulent flow regions by using recent artificial intelligence approaches**.

 <div class="center">
 <figure>